Best 38 Special Ammo For Target Practice Precision Shooting

 Top Types Of Bullets For 38 Special Target Practice

 When it comes to projectile types, there are a large number of options out there for the .38 Special.
-So many, in fact, that it can be a bit difficult to choose the best ones for your target shooting needs.
+So many, in fact, that it can be a bit difficult to choose the best one for your target shooting needs.

 For example, the actual projectile choice doesn't matter as much if you’re shooting at steel targets for something like Steel Challenge.

-For something like Cowboy Action or other events where your exact shot placement and distance from the center are sometimes measured, something like a wadcutter round that leaves nice clean holes in paper targets might be preferred.
+For something like Cowboy Action, or other events where your exact shot placement and distance from the center are sometimes measured, something like a wadcutter round that leaves nice, clean holes in paper targets might be preferred.

 Below, you’ll find a breakdown of common bullet types and their best uses.